-As part of the purchase agreement associated with certain acquisitions, the Company may be obligated to pay additional purchase consideration based on the acquired subsidiary meeting certain earnings objectives following the acquisition.
-The Company accrues an estimate of additional purchase consideration when the earnings objectives are met.
-During fiscal 2009, the Company, through HEICO Electronic, paid \$2.2 million of such additional purchase consideration related to an acquisition made previously, which was accrued as of October 31, 2008.
-In addition, the Company, through HEICO Electronic, paid \$1.6 million of additional purchase consideration in the fourth quarter of fiscal 2009 related to a previous acquisition for which the earnings objective was met during fiscal 2009.
-During fiscal 2008, the Company, through HEICO Aerospace and HEICO Electronic, paid \$7.0 million and \$4.7 million, respectively, of such additional purchase consideration related to acquisitions made in previous years, all of which was accrued as of October 31, 2007.
-During fiscal 2007, the Company, through HEICO Electronic, paid \$7.3 million of such additional purchase consideration related to acquisitions made in previous years, of which \$7.2 million was accrued as of October 31, 2006.
-As of October 31, 2009, the Company, through HEICO Electronic, accrued \$1.8 million of additional purchase consideration related to a prior year acquisition, which it expects to pay in fiscal 2010.
-The amounts paid in fiscal 2009, 2008 and 2007 were based on a multiple of each applicable subsidiary's earnings relative to target.
-Since these amounts were not contingent upon the former shareholders of each acquired entity remaining employed by the Company or providing future services to the Company, the payments were recorded as an additional cost of the respective acquired entity.
-Information regarding additional purchase consideration related to acquisitions may be found in Note 15, Commitments and Contingencies.
+As part of the purchase agreements associated with certain prior year acquisitions, the Company may be obligated to pay additional purchase consideration based on the acquired subsidiary meeting certain earnings objectives following the acquisition.
+For acquisitions consummated prior to fiscal 2010, the Company accrues an estimate of additional purchase consideration when the earnings objectives are met.
+During fiscal 2010, the Company, through HEICO Electronic, paid \$4.2 million of such additional purchase consideration of which \$1.8 million was accrued as of October 31, 2009.
+During fiscal 2009, the Company, through HEICO Electronic, paid \$3.8 million of such additional purchase consideration of which \$2.2 million was accrued as of October 31, 2008.
+During fiscal 2008, the Company, through HEICO Aerospace and HEICO Electronic, paid \$7.0 million and \$4.7 million, respectively, of such additional purchase consideration, all of which was accrued as of October 31, 2007.
+The amounts paid in fiscal 2010, 2009 and 2008 were based on a multiple of each applicable subsidiary's earnings relative to target and were not contingent upon the former shareholders of the respective acquired entity remaining employed by the Company or providing future services to the Company.
+Accordingly, these amounts represent an additional cost of the respective entity recorded as additional goodwill.
+Information regarding additional contingent purchase consideration related to acquisitions prior to fiscal 2010 may be found in Note 16, Commitments and Contingencies.